MindstormingAB/my-final-project-client-pwa/README.md

 - made it possible to choose which emergency contacts to be displayed on wallpaper
 - added a section Medication
 - created different diagrams to choose between
-- found a way to update PWA cache on update
+- found a way to update PWA cache when I deploy a new version

 ## Responsiveness